vinecopulib/vinecopulib/README.md

 #### What is vinecopulib?

-vinecopulib is an header-only C++ library for vine copula models based on [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+vinecopulib is a header-only C++ library for vine copula models based on [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 It provides high-performance implementations of the core features of the popular [VineCopula R library](https://github.com/tnagler/VineCopula), in particular